2012 Dharmapuri violence: Ilavarasan's death

 On 15 March 2013, Divya's mother filed a petition in the Madras Court claiming Ilavarasan had kidnapped her daughter.
 In June, Divya visited her mother and eventually decided to separate from Ilavarasan, which, according to her, was because of the lingering weight of her father's suicide.
 On 3 July, Divya declared she had "no more feelings" for Ilavarasan.
 The next day, his body was found on the Coimbatore railway track.
 Three days after his death, the Superintendent of Police ruled the death to be a suicide.
 Four days after the incident, the Jaylalitha-led AIADMK government set up a one-man commission led by Justice S. R. Singaravelu to determine the cause of Ilavarasan's death.
 On 28 June 2014, the police arrested four Dalits from Natham in the case, claiming to have found Naxalite pamphlets in their houses.
 Villagers claimed they had been forced to dig a grave at the spot where his body was found.

 In November 2016, a CID report claimed he committed suicide while drunk, a claim strongly rejected by Ilavarasan's family.
 The Singaravelu commission delivered its report in 2019 claiming his death was caused by him jumping onto the railway tracks in depression, and being hit by a passing train.
-However, the commission's findings were against contested by Ilavarasan's family and social activists, who continued to suspect Ilavarasan's death was an "honour" killing.
+However, the commission's findings were against contested by Ilavarasan's family and social activists, who continued to suspect Ilavarasan's death was an "Arrogance" killing.
 In particular, one forensic pathologist who examined his body thought the injuries present were too few to have been causing by hitting a train.